-This is an optional sign reading 'Tiredness Can Kill/Take a Break'.
-In the 1990s the Highways Agency placed them along roads where there is likely to be a high number of fatigue-related accidents.
-They are always placed two miles before a service area to remind drivers to take a break without leading to large numbers stopping inappropriate places, except for one sign on the M5 which is there as the road is particularly dull.
+This is an optional sign reading 'Tiredness Can Kill, Take a Break'.
+In the 1990s the Highways Agency placed them along roads where there was likely to be a high number of fatigue-related accidents.

-Contrary to popular belief, they are put up by and maintained by the national highway authority, who normally choose the locations for them too.
-In the early 2000s some operators paid to have signs installed next to their services.
+Contrary to popular belief, these are put up by and maintained by the national highway authority, who normally choose the locations for them too.
+In the early 2000s some operators did pay to have these signs installed next to their service areas.
 No study has been done into whether they get more people to stop or reduce accidents.

 Although no new installations of this sign have been put up, some have been replaced.
 It doesn't appear to be in the Traffic Signs and General Directions (TSRGD).

 A similar campaigning phrase that is often associated with service areas is "check your fuel level".
 Again, while this is generally placed next to a service area so that the message will be more effective, no actual research has been done into whether the service area benefits from this, and service areas aren't able to request that they get these signs.

 "Check your fuel level" is normally used during temporary government campaigns, or at places where vehicles running out of fuel have been particularly disruptive.
 Examples of those include roadworks and the approach to tunnels.

 In local roadworks, it is common to use "businesses open as usual" to try to prevent passing trade from being deterred from stopping.
 On the motorway, this is often varied to "services open as usual", even if it's not particularly causing confusion.

 In October 2013, the Department for Transport announced as part their policies aiming to make life easier for motorists a new sign which would compare the prices at upcoming service stations.
 The introduced sign (right) was slightly different to the original.